RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Make the law how it ought to be
       - Promoting justice
       - Legal formalists promote certainty
-  - If you don’t use precedent, must have reasons in judgment or else have the judgment labeled per incuriam
+  - If you don't use precedent, must have reasons in judgment or else have the judgment labeled per incuriam
     - Through want of care
   - 4 kirby guideposts as boundaries of judicial activism
     - Opportunity